scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 np.isclose(X.cdf(x), stats.gausshyper.cdf(x, a, b, c, z))
 ```

 But the new infrastructure is much faster when arrays are involved.
-This is because the underlying integrator ([`scipy.integrate.tanhsinh`](https://scipy.github.io/devdocs/reference/generated/scipy.integrate.tanhsinh.html#scipy.integrate.tanhsinh)) and root finder ([`scipy.optimize.elementwise.find_root`](https://scipy.github.io/devdocs/reference/generated/scipy.optimize.elementwise.find_root.html)) of the new infrastructure are natively vectorized, whereas the old routines (`scipy.integrate.quad` and `scipy.optimize.brentq`) are not.
+This is because the underlying integrator ([`scipy.integrate.tanhsinh`](https://scipy.github.io/devdocs/reference/generated/scipy.integrate.tanhsinh.html#scipy.integrate.tanhsinh)) and root finder ([`scipy.optimize.elementwise.find_root`](https://scipy.github.io/devdocs/reference/generated/scipy.optimize.elementwise.find_root.html)) developed for the new infrastructure are natively vectorized, whereas the legacy routines used by the old infrastructure (`scipy.integrate.quad` and `scipy.optimize.brentq`) are not.

 ```{code-cell} ipython3
 x = np.linspace(0, 1, 1000)